-At GTC 2026, vendors including Dell and HPE presented innovations extending beyond basic hardware, focusing instead on advanced orchestration, storage solutions, and infrastructure offerings designed to enable scalable artificial intelligence deployments by addressing underlying data challenges.
+At GTC 2026, vendors including Dell and HPE introduced innovations that extend beyond hardware to encompass advanced orchestration, storage, and infrastructure solutions designed to support scalable artificial intelligence deployments by addressing critical data challenges.

 HPE reported better-than-expected first-quarter financial results, driven by a surge in networking demand fueled by the Juniper acquisition, as the company capitalizes on the expanding artificial intelligence market.